tgruetzm/Owl-Sense/README.md

       - Battery levels - shows voltage and approximate battery capacity remaining.
 Capacity numbers are estimates using a Molicel M35A cell.
 Other cells may show significantly higher or lower capacity estimates.
       - Current date/time - date/time set on the recorder.
       - dB level - shows approximate dB level of the microphone.
 This is useful to gauge whether there is an issue with the microphone system(blockage or failure).
 You should see this respond to changes in sound intensity.
       - Card details - shows basic storage information.
+Format - erases and formats the card.
       - Firmware version
     * **Recorder Configuration**
       - On/off - identical function to the physical On/Off button.
       - File Prefix - all audio files will be prefixed with this name.
 Supports 18 characters, alphanumeric and dash(File Prefix can be copied by long pressing).
       - Auto DST - Automatically adjusts the recorders clock when DST starts and ends.
-Follows US DST standards.
+Follows the general US DST rule(ignores any half-hour changes) - always goes back exactly 1 hour in the fall and forward 1 hour in the spring(turn this off if you do not want the system to perform this change).
       - Schedule
         1. Continuous
         2. Sunrise to Sunset